 Whatever obstructs the light, to which a man is legally entitled, is a nuisance.
 But neither a hotel, nor a liquor store, nor a grog-shop, obstructs anybody's light, except in cases where a church, a school-house, or a dwelling-house would have equally obstructed it.
-On this ground, therefore, the former are no more, and no less, nuisances that the least the coll. liberty fund. or ground.
+On this ground, therefore, the former are no more, and no less, nuisances than the latter would be.

-Some persons are in the habit of saying that a liquorshop is dangerous, in the same way that gunpowder is dangerous.
+Some persons are in the habit of saying that a liquor-shop is dangerous, in the same way that gunpowder is dangerous.
 But there is no analogy between the two cases.
 Gunpowder is liable to be exploded by accident, and especially by such fires as often occur in cities.
 For these reasons it is dangerous to persons and property in its immediate vicinity.
 But liquors are not liable to be thus exploded, and therefore are not dangerous nuisances, in any such sense as is gunpowder in cities.